 However, intuition is more of a psychological phenomenon based on accumulated knowledge.
 Intuitive knowledge is not the kind of stuff they teach you in school.
 It’s based on subliminal observations and the set of experiences you have built up over a lifetime.
 Cancer the great collector of everything, deploys its intuition through the senses and senses, with uncanny accuracy, when to stay and when to go.

-When you have planets in this sign, you will often possess intuitive knowledge in the parts of your life associated with the planet in question.
+When you have planets in this sign, you will often possess intuitive knowledge about the parts of your life associated with the planet in question.
 For example, Mars and Venus in this sign are often intuitive in the field of personal, emotional and sexual relationships as they sense what another person needs.
 This gift of anticipation and sensitivity often gives those with planets in Cancer a kind and sympathetic nature.

 I have experienced this firsthand from friends with Cancer planets during difficult times in my life.
 Cancer is one of the nurturing signs as there is a maternal element to Cancer energy.
 At its best, Cancer energy can be comforting and emotionally supportive while enabling you process your feelings, but at its worst it can be clinging, smothering and emotionally demanding.
 It’s not for nothing that Cancer is the sign most associated with passive aggression.
 Those with Mars in this sign take note.